hpy-git/myTheme/README.md

-# myTheme-v3 — MikroTik Hotspot Theme
+# myTheme — MikroTik Hotspot Theme

 > A modern, responsive, and highly customized theme for MikroTik Hotspot captive portal created by HPY for MikroTik users.